gitops-community/website/docs/kit/README.md

 Maya Kaczorowski adds that when you have everything “as code” with GitOps, you can make your code as automated and error-free as possible.
 With GitOps, you push a change to code that’s reviewed, and then you use automation to do the hard stuff of deploying, monitoring, etc. You also have a pipeline where devs only need to focus on developing their apps, and any operations or security control can be automatically verified or enforced as part of that pipeline.
 Teams have a clear separation of responsibilities.
 (From [Security and GitOps – Maya Kaczorowski (GitHub))](https://youtu.be/mneDm2ebl-g)

-## Why do GitOps?

-GitOps brings together developer best practices and operations.
-It takes advantage of a declarative system to manage the configuration and operations of every element of the platform - from the infrastructure through to the applications.
-GitOps also provides observability and control, ensuring that the platform is reliable and operable.

 ### The 4 Principles of GitOps